The CGE - TELEFUNKEN CHASSIS T424 is entirely TUBES technology based.

 with reenforcing ribs 10, between each of which one end

-of a winding 11 is passed to the respect
+of a winding 11 is passed to the respective soldering

 terminal.
 This known construction has the disadvantage